 The numbers informing that conversation are hard to ignore.
-Boston Consulting Group has predicted that within 15 years, women as a group will earn almost as much than men.
-Already, the number of U.S. women with six-figure incomes is rising at more than three times the rate of men who earn that much, according to the Census Bureau.
+Boston Consulting Group predicted last year that by 2030, women as a group will earn almost as much as men.
+Already, the number of U.S. women with six-figure incomes is rising at more than three times the rate of men who earn that much, according to Census Bureau data between 2007 and 2009.
 The wage gap still persists, particularly for women of color and older women who have moved in and out of the workforce during their careers.
 But increasingly young women, earning more than their mothers ever dreamed of, are entering upper management, with all of the power and responsibility that entails.
-In developing nations, meanwhile, women's earned income has been growing at a rate of 8.1%, compared with 5.8% for men, according to Deloitte's "The Gender Dividend."
+In developing nations, meanwhile, women's earned income has been growing at a rate of 8.1%, compared with 5.8% for men, according to Deloitte's 2001 report, "The Gender Dividend."

-This is a shift that every investor should be aware of, says Mary Ann Bartels, chief investment officer of Portfolio Solutions at Merrill Lynch Wealth Management.
+This is a shift that every investor should be aware of, says Mary Ann Bartels, Head of Merrill Lynch Wealth Management Portfolio Strategy.
 "Women's growing economic power has international implications, and in the coming years there will be many avenues for pursuing the opportunities it represents."

 Women's success lifts all boats

 As women have entered the workforce in increasing numbers, entire economies have benefited.
 In the four decades from 1970 through 2009, for example, women went from having only 37% of all U.S. jobs to almost a 48% share.
-That put an additional 38 million women in the workforce, according to McKinsey & Co.—and without that growth in the labor force, McKinsey estimates that the U.S. economy would be 25% smaller than it is today.
+That put an additional 38 million women in the workforce, according to a McKinsey & Co. report from 2011—and without that growth in the labor force, McKinsey estimates that the U.S. economy would be 25% smaller than it is today.

-Global industry consultant Booz & Co. estimates that if female employment rates in the U.S. matched the rate for men, it could boost U.S. gross domestic product by 5%.
+Global industry consultant Strategy&, formerly Booz & Co., estimated in 2012 that if female employment rates in the U.S. matched the rate for men, it could boost U.S. gross domestic product by 5%.
 The potential gains are even higher in places where women's current underrepresentation may be more pronounced.
 In Japan, for example, women's equal participation in the workforce could expand the economy by 9%, and in some developing nations, having equal numbers of male and female workers could add as much as a third to economic output.

-Nearly 1 billion women will enter the global economy during the next decade, according to Booz & Co.
-"Globally, as female labor participation rates rise there is a direct correlation to a rise in growth," says Chris Hyzy, chief investment officer at U.S. Trust.
+Nearly 1 billion women will enter the global economy during the next decade, according to Strategy&.
+"Globally, as female labor participation rates rise there is a direct correlation to a rise in growth," says Chris Hyzy, chief investment officer at Bank of America Global Wealth & Investment Management.
 "This not only leads to changes in demographics and social norms around the world—it also leads to investment opportunities."
 Beyond the investment opportunities, the rise in dual incomes has personal implications as well.
 For many families during the most recent recession, the wave of unemployment hit men much harder than it did women—leading to talk of a "mancession."
 Often, it was Mom's paycheck that kept those families afloat.

 Primed for today's job opportunities

 Here in the U.S., advanced schooling is helping drive women's professional achievement.
-"These women are more educated than ever and primed for the kinds of jobs that are being created in today's economy," says Jackie VanderBrug, senior vice president in the Portfolio Analytics, Consulting and Institutional Group at U.S. Trust.
-Indeed, women here have earned 9 million more college degrees than men have since 1982, according to the U.S. Department of Education, and now receive 57% of bachelor's degrees, 60% of master's degrees and 51% of doctoral degrees.
+"These women are more educated than ever and primed for the kinds of jobs that are being created in today's economy," says Jackie VanderBrug, managing director in the Portfolio Analytics, Consulting and Institutional Group at U.S. Trust.
+Indeed, women here have earned 9 million more college degrees than men have since 1982, according to 2012 figures from the U.S. Department of Education, and now receive 57% of bachelor's degrees, 60% of master's degrees and 52% of doctoral degrees.